 By improving your sleep quality, you’re setting yourself up for success in other parts of your life.
 It will improve your workouts, stress levels, and how you function overall throughout the day.

 You realize that you have just as much fun with your friends without alcohol?

-EPIPHANIES that you wouldn’t have had without momentary restriction.
+These are all potential EPIPHANIES that you wouldn’t have had without practicing some momentary restriction.

-⚠️I don’t recommend this “tool” for everyone.
-And as a coach, it should be used wisely.
+NOTE: I don’t recommend this “tool” for everyone.